romanpauk/dingo/README.md

 <!-- } -->

-#### Customizable RTTI
+#### Customizable Type Identity

-For non-RTTI enabled builds, it is possible to parametrize the container with custom RTTI implementation.
-No library functionality depends on dynamic_cast conversion.
-Two RTTI providers are available: dynamic one based on typeid operator and static one, based on template specializations.
+For non-RTTI enabled builds, it is possible to parametrize the container with a custom type identity implementation.
+No library functionality depends on `dynamic_cast` conversion.
+Two type identity implementations are available: dynamic one based on `typeid` and static one based on template specializations.

 #### Static and Dynamic Containers

 Static and dynamic container are just differently parametrized containers using container traits.

-Container type can be parametrized with a custom memory allocator, RTTI provider and type map implementation.
-Dynamic containers use standard allocator, operator typeid() and type map implemented using standard map.
+Container type can be parametrized with a custom memory allocator, type identity implementation, and type map implementation.
+Dynamic containers use standard allocator, `typeid`, and type map implemented using standard map.
 Static containers use template specializations to implement required features, as all types that are ever present are always different types, allowing static member variables to be used to store and retrieve required data quickly.

 While dynamic containers can be created completely freely, with static containers it is a user's responsibility to use type tag to distinguish the